atterpac/refresh/README.md

 `-ae` Command to b be called when a modifcation is detected after the main process closes

-`-l` Log Level to display options can include `"debug", "info","warn","error"`
+`-l` Log Level to display options can include `"debug", "info","warn","error", "mute"`

 `-f` path to a TOML config file see [Config File](https://github.com/atterpac/refresh#config-file) for details on the format of config